aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-charts/create-chart-using-shape/_index.md

 That's it!
 You have successfully created a chart using a shape in a Word document using Aspose.Words for .NET.

 ## Conclusion
 In this tutorial, you have learned how to create a chart using a shape in a Word document using Aspose.Words for .NET.
 By following the step-by-step guide, you can insert and configure a chart shape, customize its appearance, and save the document.
-Aspose.Words for .NET provides a comprehensive set of features for working with Word documents and charts, enabling you to create professional-looking and visually appealing charts directly in your .NET applications.
+Aspose.Words for .NET provides a comprehensive set of features for Words Processing with Word documents and charts, enabling you to create professional-looking and visually appealing charts directly in your .NET applications.

 ### FAQs